domstolene/da-otel-agent/README.md

 # DA OpenTelemetry Agent and Configuration Service

-This project includes a web service with a Representational State Transfer (REST) Application Programming Interface (API).
-The web service is designed to manage OpenTelemetry Sampler Configurations.

-## Motivation
+This project contains an OpenTelemetry Agent and a accompanying configuration service.

 By creating a remotely controlled agent, we can dynamically change its behavior based on the current needs.
-For example, we could adjust sampling rates, enable or disable certain types of telemetry, or update configuration settings, all without having to redeploy or restart our applications.
+For example, we could adjust sampling rates, enable or disable certain types of telemetry, or update configuration settings, all without having to redeploy or restart our applications, which would normally be the case.

-## Components

-### OpenTelemetry Configuration Service
+## The Configuration Service

-The _OpenTelemetry Configuration Service_ is a component of this project that keeps track of different sampler configurations.
-The sampler is a part of the OpenTelemetry SDK that determines whether a given span should be sampled and processed further.
-The configurations define the conditions under which a span is considered for sampling.
+The _OpenTelemetry Configuration Service_ is a component of this project that keeps track of different agent configurations.
 This service exposes a RESTful API that allows clients to interact with it.
 The API provides a programmatic interface to the service, allowing software clients to interact with the service.

-You can use HTTP methods like `GET`, `POST`, `PUT`, `DELETE`, etc., to interact with the service via the REST API.
-For instance, you can retrieve current configurations, create new configurations, update existing ones, or delete configurations.
+While the sampler is working the following metrics are collected and exposed on the Prometheus compatible endpoint `/metrics`:

+* the total number of samples processed
+* the number of samples recorded by the underlying sampler
+* the number of samples dropped due to filtering rules
+* the number of samples dropped by the underlying sampler
+* the number of samples recorded due to filtering rules

-### OpenTelemetry Java Agent Extension
+## The Java Agent Extension

 The project also includes an extension to the standard OpenTelemetry Java agent.
 This extension enables the Java agent to dynamically change the sampler implementation and its configuration.